Type 2 Multiple Endocrine Neoplasia Medication

 Medication Summary

-Patients require hormone replacement following total thyroidectomy and bilateral adrenalectomy or when they have postoperative hypoparathyroidism.
-In addition, patients who develop postoperative hypoparathyroidism need supplemental calcium and/or vitamin D.
+Patients require hormone replacement and other medications following total thyroidectomy and bilateral adrenalectomy or when they have postoperative hypoparathyroidism.
+Patients who develop postoperative hypoparathyroidism need supplemental calcium and/or vitamin D.

-The corticosteroid cortisone and the mineralocorticoid fludrocortisone acetate can be used in combination in patients suffering from adrenocortical insufficiency.
+The corticosteroid hydrocortisone and the mineralocorticoid fludrocortisone acetate can be used in combination in patients suffering from adrenocortical insufficiency.

-Preoperatively, prepare patients with pheochromocytomas by treating them with an alpha-blocker or a tyrosine hydroxylase inhibitor, such as metyrosine, for 1-2 weeks, after which administration of a beta-blocker can be considered.
+Preoperatively, prepare patients with pheochromocytomas by treating them with an alpha-blocker or a tyrosine hydroxylase inhibitor such as metyrosine for 1-2 weeks, after which administration of a beta-blocker can be considered, espcially if patients develop tachycardia or if tighter blood pressure control is needed.
 Many practitioners routinely treat patients with a beta-blocker, while others selectively treat patients based on blood pressure control and tachycardia.

 Patients presenting with severe hypercalcemia should first be hydrated, after which they should be treated with furosemide.
-If they remain severely hypercalcemic, consider treatment with calcitonin, glucocorticoids, or bisphosphonates (such as pamidronate).
-These patients need urgent parathyroidectomy when calcium levels have been lowered, ideally below 14 mg/dL.
+If they remain severely hypercalcemic, consider treatment with calcitonin or bisphosphonates (such as pamidronate or zoledronic acid) or denosumab.
+These patients may need parathyroidectomy if surgical indications are met when calcium levels have been lowered, ideally below 14 mg/dL.

 Alpha-Adrenergic Receptor Blockers